Single day-ahead coupling (SDAC)

-Single day-ahead market coupling is envisaged to be applied throughout the EU and Norway.
+Single day-ahead market coupling was envisaged to be applied throughout the EU and Norway.

 As of November 2017 single day-ahead market coupling was used with respect to 30 out of the 42 EU borders, i.e. Austria, Belgium, the Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, Hungary, Italy, Lithuania, Latvia, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia and Great Britain (Annex 2 to the European Commission Third Report of 24 November 2017 on the State of the Energy Union).

-Remaining EU borders were still applying explicit day-ahead auctions.
+Remaining EU borders in November 2017 were still applying explicit day-ahead auctions.

 Maximum and minimum clearing price limits for single day-ahead coupling

 For the purposes of setting the clearing price limits for single day-ahead coupling the following definitions are used:

 1. ‘harmonised maximum clearing price for SDAC’ means the maximum clearing price value which is applied in all bidding zones which participate in SDAC; and

 2. ‘harmonised minimum clearing price for SDAC’ means the minimum clearing price value which is applied in all bidding zones which participate in SDAC.